2013 Snooker Shoot-Out: Prize fund

-Draw
+Tournament draw

 The draw for round 1 was made on 9 November 2012 and was broadcast live by Talksport.
 The draw for each round including the semi-finals was random, conducted live at the venue.
 The shot clock was reduced from 20 to 15 seconds per shot for the first 5 minutes and from 15 to 10 seconds for the last 5 minutes.
-There has been only one century break in the tournament.
+There was only one century break in the tournament.
 Mark Selby compiled a 125 break against Ken Doherty in round 1.
-All times are UTC.
+All times in Greenwich Mean Time.
+Times for quarter-finals, semi-finals and final are approximate.
+Players in bold denote match winners.